Melanie-Harris/what-the-hell-is-scrum/notes.md

 /* body { font-size:62.5%; } =10px */
 /* h1 { font-size: 2.4em; } =24px */
 /* p { font-size: 1.4em; } =14px */

+single page applications just swap out components for other depending on where the person navigates within the site